 - Not anti-reflective, so you’ll still experience a glass glare.

-If you’ve never put on a screen protector, it can be difficult at first.
+If you have never put on a screen protector, it can be difficult at first.
 Even those who are experienced have dealt with unwanted air bubbles, trapped dust, or uneven edges.
 It can be incredibly frustrating — so how do you get it right?

 First, find somewhere relatively dust free and clean (it can help if it’s humid out, such as in the bathroom after a hot shower).
 Wash your hands so you won’t get any oils on the protector, and clean your screen with the cloth that comes with most protectors, and then follow the instructions on the package.